botpress/docs/docs/advanced/content-type-action.md

 ### Text

+The text content type denotes a regular text message with optional typing indicators and alternates.
+You can use markdown in your text to add formatting and style, but please ensure that the target channel can render this text.

+You can write HTML in the text content on the web channel, and your chatbot will render it correctly.
+This opens up the possibility of including iFrames and constructing miniature web pages (commonly known as web views) in your content without creating custom components.

 ![image text](../assets/advanced/text.jpg)

+**`Example`**

 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {
   /** Your code starts below */

   /**
-   * Show how to create a text content-type in an action.
-It's really helpful for fuzzing text in a sentence or picking random anwser from an API call
+   * Show how to create a text content-type in a action.
    * ```
    * {
    *  type: 'text',